danielabar/mongo-performance/README.md

 ## Performance on Clusters

-### Lecture: Performance Considerations in Distributed Systems
+### Performance Considerations in Distributed Systems

 Distributed systems in mongo include Replica Cluster or Shard Cluster (horizontal scalability of data).